 How Do I File the Georgia LLC Articles of Amendment?

 You can file the Georgia LLC Articles of Amendment online or by mail.
-If you choose to file online, you can use the Georgia Corporations Division Secured Online Filing System.
+You can use the Georgia Corporations Division Secured Online Filing System if you file online.

 If you choose to file the Georgia Articles by mail, you can download the appropriate forms from Georgia State's website.